 - Solar panels and cells, the group's main products, are susceptible to demand/supply and price fluctuations due to policy changes by various governments.
-In response, VSUN is focusing on producing panels and internalizing component manufacturing in Vietnam while TOYO plans to produce panels and cells in the US to reduce policyrelated risks. - The company's solar panel and cell production scale is still small compared to major manufacturers.
-Moving forward, in addition to expanding panel and cell manufacturing capacity, the company is strengthening its global supply chain, including the commencement of operations at the ingot and wafer plant (annual production capacity of 4GW) in April 2024. - The company needs to strengthen its financial soundness to sustain high investment levels.
-Its equity ratio improved from 15.8% in FY06/24 to 17.0% at end-Q2 FY03/25, and it aims to continue enhancing this ratio through the accumulation of retained earnings.
+To mitigate such policy-related risks, the group has begun producing cells in Ethiopia and plans to start panel production in the US. - The Abalance group's solar panel and cell production scale is still small compared to major manufacturers.
+To address this, it is expanding production capacity across panels, cells, and ingots/wafers, while working to strengthen its global supply chain. - The company needs to strengthen its financial soundness to sustain high investment levels.
+Its equity ratio improved to 16.6% in FY03/25, and it aims to continue enhancing this ratio through the accumulation of retained earnings.